 I always try to have a game plan before arriving.
-For example, if I know we're going to my aunt's house and there will be Rosemary Lee's famous rum cake, you better believe I'll have a slice.
+For example, if I know we're going to my aunt's house and there will be Rosemary Lee's famous rum cake, you better believe I'll have a small slice.
 But, because I want that particular cake, I'll avoid the other desserts and go easier on other heavy foods.

 Also, when I arrive at party, I do one full round before picking up a plate and committing.
 This way, you can see what's available, choose exactly what you're craving, and avoid the rest.
 I try to fill my plate with as many vegetables as possible (at least 2/3) and then leave the rest open for the more festive fare.

 If the host has asked you to bring something, set yourself up for success by bringing a hearty salad (like one of these!) or other vegetable side.
 This way you're sure there is at least one veggie heavy option to load on your plate.